karmacoma/lisk-rake/README.md

 . update.sh
 ```

-> NOTE:
+> NOTES:
-> The existing configuration file will be copied to: config.bak.
+> 1. The existing configuration file will be copied to: config.bak.
 CryptiKit will then copy any pre-configured servers and accounts over to the newly downloaded config.yml file.
+> 2. If you encounter any issues when updating from an older version of CryptiKit.
+Please try running ```rvm implode``` followed by entering ```yes```.
+Then execute ```. install.sh``` to perform a fresh installation (your CryptiKit configuration will be preserved).

 ***